AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 The [Resource Gantt Chart](Resource_Chart) supports only one element type – the period.
 This section explains how to modify its shape.

 The first step is accessing periods.
-See the [Elements: Resource Chart](Elements/Resource_Chart) article shows how to do it.
+See the [Elements: Resource Chart](Elements/Resource_Chart) article to learn how to do it.

 Then call the {api:anychart.core.gantt.elements.PeriodsElement#rendering}rendering(){api} method of periods.